keroserene/go-webrtc/README.md

 [![Circle CI](https://circleci.com/gh/keroserene/go-webrtc.svg?style=svg)](https://circleci.com/gh/keroserene/go-webrtc)

-This repository is currently fluctuating a lot.
+This repository is currently fluctuating a lot, *do not rely* on anything in here yet.

 This currently only builds on linux, but OSX is in progress.
 Actual documentation is on the way.